Fertern/todogist.github.io/README.md

-# ToDoGist task manager app
+# ToDoList task manager app (Pure JavaScript)

-## For "Ciklum University: JS Band Internship"
+## Technical task for "Ciklum University: JS Band Internship"

 ## In this app you can: